kedacore/keda-docs/content/docs/2.0/scalers/rabbitmq-queue.md

 **Parameter list:**

-- `host`: Host of RabbitMQ with format `amqp://<host>:<port>/<vhost>`.
-The resolved host should follow a format like `amqp://guest:password@localhost:5672/vhost` or
+- `host` - Host of RabbitMQ with format `amqp://<host>:<port>/<vhost>`.
+The resolved host should follow a format like `amqp://guest:password@localhost:5672/vhost` or `http://guest:password@localhost:15672/vhost`.
-    `http://guest:password@localhost:15672/vhost`.
 When using a username/password consider using `hostFromEnv` or a TriggerAuthentication.

-- `queueName`: Name of the queue to read message from.
-Required.
+- `queueName` - Name of the queue to read message from.
-- `queueLength`: Target value for queue length passed to the scaler.
+- `queueLength` - Target value for queue length passed to the scaler.
 Example: if one pod can handle 10 messages, set the queue length target to 10.
 If the actual number of messages in the queue is 30, the scaler scales to 3 pods.
 Default is 20.
 Optional.
-- `protocol`: Protocol to be used for communication.
+- `protocol` - Protocol to be used for communication.
 Either `http` or `amqp`.
 It should correspond with the `host` value.

 Some parameters could be provided using environmental variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables:

-- `hostFromEnv`: The connection string of the RabbitMQ server, similar to `host`, but reads it from an environment variable on the scale target.
+- `hostFromEnv` - The connection string of the RabbitMQ server, similar to `host`, but reads it from an environment variable on the scale target.

 > 💡 **Note:** `host`/`hostFromEnv` has an optional vhost name after the host slash which will be used to scope API request.